 “…young healthy cells maintain an epigenetic state that promotes the formation of a compact chromatin structure and precise regulation of all the basic biological processes.
 However, aging cells experience alterations in all aspects of the chromatin landscape, DNA accessibility, and ncRNA production, until a threshold of altered gene expression and the compromised genomic region is crossed, and the cells finally succumb to a permanent halt in progression through the cell cycle.
 The reversible nature of epigenetic mechanisms makes it possible to restore or reverse some of these phenotypes to attain more youthful cells.”

 While “slowing” the process of aging seems possible in the near future; there are still big questions around the process of halting it, and then reversing it.

 Another quickly growing analytic strategy is evaluating the “multi-omics” of cells.
 This approach combines traditional investigative technologies to allow researchers to study multiple biological areas at once.
 This includes a cell’s:

-ATAC-seq is a powerful method that helps break down the properties of chromatin, one key player in the epigenome field.
+ATAC-seq is a powerful method that helps break down the properties of the chromatin region, one key player in the epigenome field.
 Combining this with the other technologies to enable multivariate and relational analysis will ensure many novel discoveries to come.